ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. The joint randomness r is an element of K^u(n) for some function u.
 1. Each verification share {vf:i} is an element of K^v(n) for some function v.

-Before the protocol begins, the aggregators agree on joint randomness r and designate one of the aggregators as the leader.
-The protocol proceeds as
-follows:
+The protocol proceeds as follows:

 1. The client runs pf := Prove(x).
 It splits x and pf into {x} and {pf}
    respectively and sends ({x:i}, {pf:i}) to aggregator i.